-While the tourism industry stands still during the pandemic, the rapid nature recovery sheds lights for the new path of sustainable travel in Thailand.
+The rapid nature recovery during the pandemic has shed lights on the new path of sustainable travel in Thailand.
 In Phuket, visitors can find more and more sustainable and eco-friendly activities.
 You may have an idea about Phuket it once was and you might think that you know all about this island.
 Here is our bucket list of activities you never know that they exist.
-Visiting Phuket may be on your list to rediscover and experience once again.

 3. Get Lost in the A-Maze garden